About Dr. Kerri Fair

 I’m Dr. Kerri Fair, and I understand what it feels like when life asks you to become someone new just when you thought you had it all figured out.

-My career in education spans three decades, beginning as an elementary teacher before earning my Master’s degree in reading education.
-I spent three years as a reading specialist, then moved to an independent school where I taught while also serving as a literacy specialist, coaching my colleagues in literacy instruction.
+My career in education spans three decades, beginning as an elementary teacher before earning my reading specialist’s master’s degree.
+I spent three years as a reading specialist, then moved to an independent school where I taught while also serving as a literacy specialist; coaching my colleagues in literacy instruction.

-When I became a principal, I spent seven years in that role before leaving to pursue my doctorate.
+I became principal of the same school, spent seven years in that role, and then left to pursue my doctorate right before the pandemic.
 I currently work as a full-time lecturer in higher education, where I continue to support and guide emerging educators.

 My Research